The University of Oxford holds undergraduate study information sessions in Toronto, Montreal and Vancouver each spring.

 *Please note that sessions on this tour only include information on undergraduate study at the University of Oxford.
-Canadian students interested in postgraduate programmes at Oxford should see our website for further information on applying to graduate school.*
+Canadian students interested in postgraduate programmes at Oxford should see our further information on applying to graduate school.*

 The sessions are delivered by Dr Eleanor Parker, Student Recruitment Officer with special responsibility for North America.
 Dr Parker has worked in Higher Education in the UK for a number of years, both as a student recruitment professional and as Lecturer in Italian at numerous Oxford colleges, including her current role at St Anne's College, University of Oxford.